kunalsinghdadhwal/gdg_blockchain_assignment/README.md

 ## Challenges Faced

 The primary challenge was correctly configuring the Hardhat environment, especially the .env and hardhat.config.js files, to connect to the Sepolia testnet.
-Initial attempts with public RPC URLs (lol i shouldn't be doing this but i'm naming it: chainlist) led to "Too Many Requests" errors, which required switching to a dedicated provider like Infura for a stable connection.
+Initial attempts with public RPC URLs (lol i shouldn't be doing this but i'm naming it: chainlist) led to "Too Many Requests" errors, which required switching to a dedicated provider  Infura for a stable connection.

 Another challenge involved carefully updating the update.js script with the correct deployed contract address for each network.
 Finally, the network congestion on Sepolia caused transaction delays, took a lot of time waiting for confirmations to appear on the blockchain.